chrisfield/redux-formkit/examples/nextjs/README.md

 When the js bundle downloads redux-formkit will compare the value of each actual field with the initial value provided from the redux-store.
 Where these values are different redux-formkit will run the validation, the formatting and update the redux store with the user entered value.

-No extra code is required for this to happen other than passing 'ref={props.elementRef}' to the form input/select etc.
+No extra code is required for this to happen other than passing 'ref={props.setElementRef}' to the form input/select etc.

 ## Features